spoonconsulting/cordova-plugin-background-upload/README.md

  * headers: custom http headers
  * parameters: custom parameters for multipart data
  * showNotification: show progress notification on android (true by default)
+ * notificationTitle: Notification title when file is being uploaded (Android only)

 **To remove/abort an upload:**
 ```javascript